What is cancer-related fatigue?

 - Conserve your energy.
 Prioritize your activities and take rest breaks between activities.

 - Avoid standing for long periods of time and avoid extreme temperatures.

 - Ask for help with specific things that tire you out.

 - Consider joining a support group.

 - Eat wisely and well.
-Be sure to drink plenty of fluids and try to eat at least 5 servings of fruits and vegetables each day.
-It is important that you eat enough protein and consume enough calories to help your body can heal.
+Be sure to drink plenty of fluids and try to eat at least five servings of fruits and vegetables each day.
+It is important that you eat enough protein and consume enough calories to help your body heal.

 - Call your doctor if you experience any of these conditions: feeling too tired to get out of bed for a 24-hour period, feeling confused, dizzy, if you lose your balance or fall, have problems waking up, problems catching your breath, or if you find the fatigue seems to be getting worse.